Norod/wikicat-tokenizer-eval/README.md

 ## 🎯 What This Analysis Does

-This project evaluates tokenizer efficiency across 272 languages by measuring:
+This project evaluates tokenizer efficiency across 272 languages from the WikiCat dataset by measuring:
 - **WPT (Words Per Token)**: Higher = more efficient (fewer tokens needed)
 - **CPT (Characters Per Token)**: Higher = better compression
 - **Language family performance**: Which tokenizers excel at specific linguistic groups

+**Note:** The main analysis focuses on 204 languages with ≥100 words of text to ensure statistical reliability.
+The full dataset contains 272 languages, but smaller samples were excluded from comparative metrics.

 ## 🚀 Quick Start